svenhjol/Charm/README.md

 * `Variant bars` textures now match the gold, copper and netherite blocks palette more closely.
 * `Variant chains` now only applies to gold.
 * `Variant lanterns` now only applies to gold.
+* `Wandering trader maps` is currently limited to village maps.

 ### Removed/moved features